DaveStaudenmaier/DaveStaudenmaier.github.io/_posts/2020-12-20-preprocess-API-calls.md

 ```
 ## Conclusion

+Pre-processing data is a good thing to do to improve the user experience and using a BehaviorSubject that allows the page to subscribe to the data that was already retrieved is a good way to do it.

 Feel free to contact me at [dave@dev-reboot.com](mailto:dave@dev-reboot.com) if you have any questions or comments!

 Keep on developing!